rht-labs/labs-ci-cd/README.md

  * `jenkins-s2i` contains the configuration and plugins we want to bring jenkins to life with

 ### Multiple inventories
-The ansible layer is very thin; it simply provides a way to orchestrate the application of [OpenShift templates](https://docs.openshift.com/container-platform/latest/dev_guide/templates.html) across one or more [OpenShift projects](https://docs.openshift.com/container-platform/latest/architecture/core_concepts/projects_and_users.html#projects).
+The Ansible layer is very thin; it simply provides a way to orchestrate the application of [OpenShift templates](https://docs.openshift.com/container-platform/latest/dev_guide/templates.html) across one or more [OpenShift projects](https://docs.openshift.com/container-platform/latest/architecture/core_concepts/projects_and_users.html#projects).
 All configuration for the applications should be defined by an OpenShift template and the corresponding parameters file.

-There are multiple ansible inventories which divide the type of components to be built and deployed to an OpenShift cluster.
+There are multiple Ansible inventories which divide the type of components to be built and deployed to an OpenShift cluster.
 These are broken down into three sections:
 * `bootstrap` - Located in `inventory/host_vars/projects-and-policies.yml` contains a collection of objects used to create project namespaces and bind roles to groups for those namespace in OpenShift
 * `tools` -  Located in `inventory/host_vars/ci-cd-tooling.yml` contains the collection of Jenkins slaves, Jenkins S2I and other CI/CD tooling deployments such as SonarQube, Nexus and others.
 * `apps` - Located in `inventory/host_vars/app-build-deploy.yml` contains definitions for the Java reference app's build and deploy